pritam-gsynergy/Findz-Docs/docs/findz-mobile-app/meet-the-findz-app-interface.md

 sidebar_position: 1
 ---

-# Understand Findz' app interface
+# Meet the Findz' app interface

 Docusaurus can manage multiple versions of your docs.